ahege/net.asam.openscenario.expr/README.md

     - ${(int) $doubleValue}
 * Implicit conversion is applied where information loss is not an issue.
 * The operators are intentionally limited.
 Simple operations in a sceanrio file should be possible while complex calculations should not expressed in a scenario file but externally.
+* Other mathematical operators may be added in the future.

 ## General implementation restrictions
 OpenSCENARIO may process safety critical data which must guarantee accurate calculation.
 Explicit conversion between data types that imply data loss must be detected.